lwfinger/rtw88/README.md

 Update: There is now also a driver for RTL8814AE PCIe cards, ID 10ec:8813. lspci may call it RTL8813AE, same thing.
 Please test and report if you still have this card.

+Update: RTL8812AE is supported now but it's completely untested.
+Please report if it works/doesn't work.
+RTL8821AE is also supported.
+It was tested some.

 🌟 The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.

 📌 **Note**: The `wireless-next` repo contains the code set for the ***next*** kernel version.
 If kernel 6.X is out, kernel mainline repo is on 6.X+1-rcY, and `wireless-next` targets kernel 6.X+2 material.